-We are a retired British couple who bought some land in Risan in 2007 with the intention of building the first family house in Montenegro designed to German Passivhaus standards.
+We are a retired British couple who bought some land in Risan in 2007 with the intention of building the first family house in Montenegro, designed to German Passivhaus standards.

-We have spent many years in the Western Balkans.
+We have spent working for many years in the Western Balkans.
 Although in the eight years up to his retirement James was in the diplomatic world, his background and most of his career was industrial and commercial in Scotland.
 Similarly, Anke’s former business was operating between UK and Germany at the high-tech end of aerospace and similar industries, though while being in the Balkans through her voluntary work with various NGOs she has become a social entrepreneur.